 Social Security, and Social Security Disability, receive annual raises known as a Cost of Living Adjustment, or COLA.
-COLA is calculated by taking the increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) from the third quarter of year 1 to the third quarter of year 2, reflecting a COLA raise in January of year 3.
-Confused yet?
-You're not alone.
+COLA is calculated by taking the increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)

 The likely answer as of now?
 Likely no.